-• UNHCR provides shelter assistance, core relief items, and coordinates with humanitarian actors to complement the work of local authorities to improve living conditions of vulnerable IDPs and refugees in camp and non-camp settings throughout Iraq.
-Over 350,000 IDPs in Iraq are hosted in 95 camps across the country, and around 90,000 Syrian refugees reside in nine camps throughout the Kurdistan Region of Iraq (KR-I), where 99 per cent of Syrian refugees live, 39 per cent in camps and the remainder in urban, peri-urban, and rural areas.
+UNHCR provides shelter assistance, core relief items, and coordinates with humanitarian actors to complement the work of local authorities to improve living conditions of IDPs and refugees in camp and non-camp settings throughout Iraq.
+Over 277,000 IDPs are hosted in 67 camps across Iraq, and around 99,000 Syrian refugees reside in ten camps throughout the Kurdistan Region of Iraq (KR-I).
+Currently, 99 per cent of Syrian refugees live in KR-I, out of whom 41 per cent reside in camps and the remainder in urban, peri-urban, and rural areas.